-Harsh: The organisation must perform Security Posture Assessments, Continuous Vulnerability Assessments and ongoing Threat Hunting.
-The organisation must also ensure they can take an immediate response or isolation of endpoints and databases should a security incident occur.
+Harsh: The organization must perform Security Posture Assessments, Continuous Vulnerability Assessments and ongoing Threat Hunting.
+The organization must also ensure they can take an immediate response or isolation of endpoints and databases should a security incident occur.
 It’s critical to set up the right systems for detection and response along with a mature integrated SOC.

 What is Managed Detection and Response?

 Harsh: Managed Detection and Response (MDR) is an advanced managed security service that provides threat intelligence, threat hunting, security monitoring, incident analysis, and incident response.
 This is unlike a traditional managed security services provider (MSSP) offering, who only provide alerts from security monitoring.